Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Budget friendly

 The Duromax XP4400E is one of the most affordable, yet powerful generators Duromax has to offer.
-Compared to other brands, the price point is a steal relative to its functioning properties.
+Compared to other brands, the price point is a steal relative to its functioning properties and operates within 3000 – 5000 running wattage range.

 - Low Noise Level

-On top of being a great price, it makes relatively less noise than the other models at 68dB.
+On top of being a great price, it has a low noise level when compared to other models at 68dB.
+Also, it comes with a 4-gallon fuel tank.

 - Low Oil Automatic Shut-off